10-pounder Parrott rifle: Specifications

-The 10-pounder Parrott rifle was mounted on the standard carriage for the M1841 6-pounder field gun.
-Because its projectile weighed more than a 6-pound round shot, the rifle's greater recoil could damage the trail or the cheek pieces of the carriage.
+The 10-pounder Parrott rifle was mounted on the standard gun carriage for the M1841 6-pounder field gun.
+Because its projectile weighed more than a 6-pound round shot, the rifle's greater recoil could damage the gun carriage.
 The 6-pounder carriage weighed 900 lb.
-The 10-pounder Parrott rifle fired case shot (shrapnel), shell, and canister shot.
+The 10-pounder Parrott rifle fired case shot (shrapnel), common shell, and canister shot.
 The use of bolts (solid shot) was rare and it was generally not provided in the ammunition chests.
 Firing shell without the fuse would accomplish the same result as firing a solid shot from a rifled gun.
 Parrott ammunition was designed to be used.
-The Parrott rifles could also fire Hotchkiss ammunition, but gunners were forbidden to use Schenkl ammunition.
+In an emergency, 3-inch Parrott rifles could also fire Hotchkiss and Schenkl ammunition.
+However, experience showed that Parrott projectiles worked best in Parrott rifles while Hotchkiss and Schenkl projectiles were most effective when fired from the 3-inch Ordnance rifle.
+That was because the 10-pounder Parrott rifling had 3 grooves while the 3-inch Ordnance rifling had 7 grooves.
+In particular, the Parrott rifle's gaining twist caused the Hotchkiss projectile's soft sabot to be torn off.
 One weakness of Parrott ammunition was the sabot's position at the projectile's base.
 This meant that the final impulse on the shell as it left the gun was on its base, potentially causing the shell to wobble.

 For two reasons, canister shot fired from rifled guns was less effective than canister fired from a 12-pounder Napoleon or a M1841 12-pounder howitzer.
 First, the rifled gun's 2.9-inch or 3-inch bore was narrower than the 12-pounder's 4.62 in bore and could hurl fewer canister balls.
 Second, the barrel's rifling caused the canister to be blasted in an irregular pattern.
 Union General Henry Jackson Hunt believed that the range of canister fired from rifled guns was only half the 400 yd effective range of canister fired from the 12-pounder Napoleon.

 Federal batteries were organized with six guns of identical type early in the conflict.
-Each 6-gun battery required 14 6-horse teams and seven spare horses.
+Each 6-gun battery required fourteen 6-horse teams and seven spare horses.
 The teams towed the six artillery pieces and limbers, six caissons, one battery wagon, and one traveling forge.
 Each caisson carried two ammunition chests and the limber carried one additional ammunition chest.
 The 10-pounder Parrott rifle carried 50 rounds in each ammunition chest.
-A memo from November 1863 specified that rifled guns should have 25 shells, 20 shrapnel (case shot), and five canister rounds in each ammunition chest.
-In March 1865, a memo recommended that each chest carry 30 shell, 15 shrapnel, and five canister rounds for rifled guns of the horse artillery.
+A memo from November 1863 specified that rifled guns should have 25 shells, 20 shrapnel (case shot), and 5 canister rounds in each ammunition chest.
+In March 1865, a memo recommended that each chest carry 30 shells, 15 shrapnel, and 5 canister rounds for rifled guns of the horse artillery.
+The gun required a crew consisting of 1 sergeant, 2 corporals, and 6 gunners, while 6 drivers managed the horses.